-Conservative commentator Tomi Lahren clashed with The Daily Show host Trevor Noah in a 25-minute debate Wednesday night, and though the media has painted it as a win for Noah, I actually thought it was a healthy debate with excellent points on both sides.
-The tumultuous twosome took on many hot-button issues, including Black Lives Matter, Trump’s win, and sitting down for the national anthem.
+Conservative commentator Tomi Lahren clashed with The Daily Show host Trevor Noah in a 25-minute debate Wednesday night.
+They took on many hot-button issues, including Black Lives Matter, Trump’s win, and sitting down for the national anthem.
 One particular item of note is Lahren’s point that Black Lives Matter promotes violence against police officers and Noah’s counterpoint that those violent individuals do not represent the essence of an entire movement.
 Lahren likened the movement to the KKK, and Noah continuously drew a distinction, saying that the KKK’s agenda is fundamentally racist, while Black Lives Matter is not.

-Noah had a few jabs, beginning with asking why she’s so angry, and later responding to her claim of not “seeing color,” with “so what do you do at a traffic light?”
+Noah responded to her claim of not “seeing color,” with, “So what do you do at a traffic light?”
 He also won one major point, asking how if a group of violent individuals can represent an entire movement, then should the group of violent police officers that gunned down unarmed black men represent all police officers?
 Her logic would suggest so.
 I would have also pointed out that her logic would imply that the KKK represents Donald Trump, because if they are marching in the streets using his name, then don’t they represent him?
-As for the national anthem, I think people are free to do what they like, but the debate is still worth discussing.

 Trevor Noah did a surprisingly good job as the new host of The Daily Show, but while watching his debut, something struck me.
 For a show to work after its king has departed, it needs a modern refresh.
 Otherwise, the new guy is a house guest jumping on his owner’s furniture while the owner is vacationing in Belize.
 He’s dirtying the digs instead of building his own abode, and he needs a new yard.
 The other issue?
 He’s not John Oliver.
 While I support promoting newbies into high-powered positions, Oliver was an obvious choice, and Comedy Central blundered it with their best guy.
 They should have pushed to keep Oliver in hopes of him taking the throne when Stewart left.
 The result would be Last Week Tonight, which is basically a hipper, more current version of The Daily Show.
 As for whether it could have worked in a non-cable format, who knows.
 And to be fair, NBC tried to do exactly what I’m suggesting with Conan O’Brien, and it ended in disaster.
 That being said, I still think they blew it.